mateusz-przybyla/CreativeWallet_Backend/README.md

 Frontend was designed using the Bootstrap library and backend using PHP and SQL.

 An application allows you to keep records of your expenses and incomes.
-Data are saved to the database (phpMyAdmin).
+Data are saved to the database (MySQL database with phpMyAdmin).

 How does it work?